Congress for Democracy: Merger with Janata

 Along with Morarji Desai and Charan Singh, Jagjivan Ram was a leading candidate to become the new Prime Minister of India as head of the Janata-CFD coalition.
 Seeking to avoid a divisive contest, Janata leaders asked Jayaprakash Narayan (JP), who was seen as the spiritual leader of the party, to choose the leader, pledging to abide by his choice.

 When JP chose Desai, the CFD expressed criticism at the un-democratic selection of the leader and hesitated about joining the government.
 However, JP and Desai coaxed Ram into joining the government as a Deputy Prime Minister of India and Minister of Defence.
 H. N. Bahuguna joined the Cabinet as Minister of Petroleum and Chemicals.
-On May 5, 1977 the Congress for Democracy announced its intention to merge its organisation with the Janata Party.
+On 5 May 1977 the Congress for Democracy announced its intention to merge its organisation with the Janata Party.

 Post-Janata

 Despite joining the ranks of the Janata Party, CFD politicians remained specifically loyal to Jagjivan Ram.
 When Ram withdrew his support for the Desai government in 1979, he was supported by a significant number of former CFD MPs.
 With the fall of the Janata government in 1979-80, Ram and his supporters formed the Congress (J) - "J" standing for "Jagjivan", which maintained a small presence in the Indian Parliament.

+Bahuguna rejoined the Congress (I) for a brief period before founding Socialist Democratic Front.